Vito510/rocket-league-map-injector/README.md

 This program replaces the Utopia Retro map with any custom map you want.

-Do anything you want with the code just dont criticize for my shit code.
-And also dont just blatantly steal my code (even though it's shit).
+Do anything you want with the code just dont criticize for my overcomplicated code.
+And also dont just blatantly steal my code thats not really nice.

 In the folder "MapFolders" you place extracted map folders.
 The folder must contain a upk/udk file.